0dataloss/Rackspace-Playbooks/README.md

 - The architecture of the infrastructure (txt.ascii)
 - Documentation for every file (txt.txt)

+In order to use the template you need to have a console available to interact with Rackspace Cloud API.

 Every file in this repository is intended to be released under the Apache License, Version 2.0 and as per documentation http://opensource.org/licenses/Apache-2.0 if not differently specified